jmussman/pirates/README.md

 ![](.common/joels-private-stock.png?raw=true)

-# Pirates (an OAuth/OIDC Adventure)
+# Pirates: an OAuth/OIDC Adventure in Client-Side Programs

 ## Overview

+Managing user authentication and API authorization is a fundamental goal in single-page and native client-side applications, OAuth and OpenID Connect are the answer!
-The purpose of Pirates is to demonstrate decoupling identity from an application, and adding the functionality of an identity provider (IdP) and federated (shared and trusted) user authentication across multiple applications!
+Pirates is a simple, clean single-page application to demonstrate decoupling identity from an application by adding the functionality of an identity provider (IdP) with federated (shared and trusted) user authentication across multiple applications

+If you are trying to demonstrate to a group how to do this, Pirates provides a solution and the foundation for an interactive demonstration to do this.
+If you are looking for a clean example to follow, Pirates implements a vendor-neutral OAuth Authorization Code Flow with PKCE (Proof Key Code Exchange) to demonstrate how authentication and authorization work.
+A brief overview of the application is below, detailed topics and lab/demo instructions are in the associated guide: contribute to [my coffee fund](#mycoffeefund) and contact me at mailto:joelmussman@gmail.com and I'll give you a copy!

 Pirates is built using basic JavaScript with fundamental REST calls to clearly explain and demonstrate how OpenID Connect authentication and OAuth authorization work:

 ![](.common/auth+auth-800x354.png)